BowenXU0126/Covariate-shift-CRT/README.md

-# Covariate Shift Conditional Independence Testing
+# Covariate Shift Corrected Conditional Independence Testing (NeurIPS 2024)

 This repository contains the codebase for our paper on **Covariate Shift Conditional Randomization Test (CRT)**.
 The `csPCR` function provides the core implementation of our proposed statistical method.